-In 2012 and 2013 I had the opportunity and pleasure to present 'Hammond Alive' on a weekly Dutch national Radio 6 program as a co-host of the renowned Co de Kloet.
-The idea of Hammond Alive was founded by my friend and at that time co-developer Lucien Ravensberg and myself talking about the history and future of the Hammond organ, great Hammond players and a prominent Hammond Songbook add by a Hammond pro.
+In 2012 and 2013 I had the opportunity and pleasure to present 'Hammond Alive' on a weekly Dutch national Radio 6 program, as a co-host of the renowned Co de Kloet.
+The idea of Hammond Alive was founded by my friend and at that time co-developer Lucien Ravensberg and myself after talking about the history and future of the Hammond organ, great Hammond players and a prominent Hammond Songbook add by a Hammond pro.

 But, the idea of expanding and renewing the Hammond Songbook still kept me going and I'm happy to announce that it'll be continued soon.
-Hammond Songbook will become a central point in a Hammond community to be developed, my historical research (kind of a canon of the Hammond) and the connection with new and young players of the instrument or users of its sound.
+Hammond Songbook will become a central point in a Hammond community that is yet to be developed, my historical research (kind of a canon of the Hammond) and the connection with new and young players of the instrument or users of its sound.

-Imagine that the Hammond Songbook consists of the historical most influential tracks, live and studio recordings, producers and dj's using Hammond sound in a very creative way, a Dutch list of favorite Hammond tracks, etc.
+Imagine that the Hammond Songbook consists of the historically most influential tracks, live and studio recordings, producers and dj's, all using the Hammond sound in a very creative way, a Dutch list of favourite Hammond tracks, etc.

-Seven pages with links to the original Hammond Songbook Radio 6 content was published on Radio 6 media and the Hammond Songbook Facebook page.
-Their three favorite Hammond tracks & the stories behind from musicians like Lonnie Smith, Barbara Dennerlein, John Beasley, Rob Mostert, and many more.
+Seven pages with links to the original Hammond Songbook Radio 6 content were published on Radio 6 media and the Hammond Songbook Facebook page.
+It also contained their three favourite Hammond tracks & the stories behind them, from musicians like Lonnie Smith, Barbara Dennerlein, John Beasley, Rob Mostert, and many more.

 The original content will be published again soon.